Disabled facilities grants

 If you think you need an adaptation in your home contact Call Derbyshire tel: 01629 533190 to arrange an assessment of your needs.

-How much can a Disabled Facilities Grant contribute to the cost of my adaptation?
+How much a grant can contribute to the cost of your adaptation

 The cost of the proposed work necessary to meet your needs.
 The proposed work has to be 'necessary and appropriate, reasonable and practical'.